skyweb07/Snap.swift/README.md

     </a>
 </p>

-`Snap` is a snapshot testing library to facilitate the UI testing of your views.
+`Snap.swift` is a snapshot testing library to facilitate the UI testing of your views.

 ### 🤖 Requirements